 IPU Ratemaking Course – New for 2019!

 A concise and comprehensive introduction to public utility accounting, financing, and pricing to ensure sustainability and protect ratepayers.
-Interactive exercises make use of data for an actual water company and rate case.
+Interactive exercises make use of actual data for a regulated water company and rate case.

 IPU Ratemaking Course 2019: Agenda and Faculty